petard/coolirr/README.md

 `coolirr` is a standalone, cross-platform tool for Nikon Coolscan scanners (e.g. LS-50, LS-4000, LS-5000) to measure irregularity over USB.
 It accesses the raw uncalibrated CCD data directly to evaluate optical alignment and LED health.

 Nikon's own inspection software allows for testing irregularity using a special slide chart.
-This tool mimicks the test, the measurement values are adjusted to no require that slide.
+This tool mimicks the test, the measurement values are adjusted to not require that slide.

 Use this tool to:
 1) Calibrate LED unit.
 Note: Unlike Nikon's tool, the unit will move during the and requires fastening the screw before testing again.